-Starting and ending the toolpath away from the part reduces the possibility of leaving a burr on the part.
+Starting and ending the toolpath with arc motion reduces the possibility of leaving a burr on the part.

-- 12 Enter 0.125 for the arc radius and 60 for the arc sweep on the entry and exit moves. - 13 Select Max lead out and set the distance to 0.3.
+- 12. Enter 0.125 for the Arc radius and 60 for the Arc sweep on the entry and exit moves. - 13.
+Select Maximum lead out and set the distance to 0.3.